Anthony Reyes: Professional career

-Reyes began the 2008 season in St. Louis's bullpen, going 2–1 with a 4.91 ERA before being demoted to Triple-A Memphis.
+Reyes began the 2008 season in St. Louis's bullpen, going 2–1 with one save and a 4.91 ERA in 10 relief appearances.
+On May 4, he was optioned to Triple-A Memphis.
 He went 2–3 with a 3.25 ERA in 11 starts at Memphis.

 On July 26, 2008, Reyes was traded to the Cleveland Indians for right-handed reliever Luis Perdomo and cash.
+He was immediately assigned to the Triple-A Buffalo Bisons, where he went 2–0 with a 2.77 ERA in two starts.

-On August 8, 2008, the Indians promoted Reyes from Triple-A Buffalo.
-That same day, he made his first start for Cleveland, going 61/3 innings, allowing just 1 run, and picked up the win.
+On August 8, 2008, the Indians promoted Reyes from Buffalo.
+That same day, he made his first start for Cleveland, going 61/3 innings, allowing just one run on seven hits, and picked up the win.
+On September 6, Reyes exited his start after three innings against the Kansas City Royals due to a sore right elbow.
+He was later shut down for the rest of the season on September 16.
+In six starts with Cleveland, Reyes was 2–1 with a 1.83 ERA.

+Reyes started the 2009 season as a member of Cleveland's starting rotation.
+He struggled in eight starts, going 1–1 with a 6.57 ERA.
+On May 22 against the Cincinnati Reds, Reyes was limited to three innings due to elbow inflammation.
+He was placed on the disabled list the next day.
+On June 10, 2009, it was announced that Reyes would undergo season-ending elbow surgery.

 Reyes was non-tendered by the Indians on December 12, 2009, making him a free agent.
 He was re-signed to a minor league contract on December 13.
 During spring training his contract was purchased by the Indians, at which time he was placed on the 60-day disabled list, while recovering from Tommy John surgery.
 After spending the entire 2010 season on the disabled list, Reyes was outrighted to the Triple-A Columbus Clippers on October 29, 2010.
-After electing free agency, Reyes signed a one-year minor league contract with the Indians on November 15.
-His contract includes a non-roster invitation to the Indians' 2011 spring training camp.
+After electing free agency, Reyes signed a minor league contract with the Indians on November 15.
+His contract included a non-roster invitation to the Indians' 2011 spring training camp.

 Reyes spent the 2011 season rehabbing his injured elbow, never appearing on the 40-man roster.
-He was released by the Indians on August 5, 2011, and retired after a season in the San Diego Padres organization.
+He was released by the Indians on August 5, 2011.

+On May 7, 2012, Reyes signed a minor league contract with the San Diego Padres.
+He became a free agent following the season on November 3, and subsequently retired.